LaravelDaily/course-react-parking/docs/Lesson 4 - Named routes.md

 </NamedLink>
 ```

-4. Finally update `src/App.jsx` file with the following content.
+4. Finally update the `src/App.jsx` file with the following content.

 ```jsx
 import { Outlet } from 'react-router-dom'